-MEETING OF THE PUBLIC TRUST BOARD - 6 th September 2018 Monthly Nurse Staffing Report AGENDA ITEM: 8 Report Author and Job Dr Kara Blackwell Responsible Dr Karen Dunderdale Title: Deputy Director of Nursing Director: Director of Nursing Action Required Approve □ Discuss ⊠ Info rm Assure Executive Summary This is a revised Nursing and Midwifery report.
+MEETING OF THE PUBLIC TRUST BOARD - 6 th September 2018 Monthly Nurse Staffing Rep ort ort AGENDA ITEM: 8 Report Author and Job Dr Kara Blackwell Resp onsible Dr Karen Dunderdale Title: Deputy Director of Nursing Direc tor: Director of Nursing Action Required Approve □ Discuss ⊠ Info Approve Discuss Inform Assure Executive Summary This is a revised Nursing and Midwifery report.
 This will continue to be refined over the next couple of months to include further data, narrative and actions being taken.
 It will include further analysis around triggers and triangulated data from the Nurisng and Midwifery dashboard.
 The average fill rate for registered nurses in July 2018 was 95.8% for day shifts and 96.2% for nights shifts in comparison to June 2018 when it was 97.0% for days and 97.4% on nights.
 The fill rate for Care Support Workers (CSW) remained the same in July 2018 at 91.9% on day shifts and decreased to 97.5% on night shifts filled as planned in comparison to June 2018 when it was 102% for nights.
 The lower fill rates on Ward 21 (Paeds) is due to them running a flexible seasonal model of staffing which means the RNs are reduced to 3 overnight during the Summer months.
 The Lower fill rates on Ward 2 is due to gaps in staffing being unable to be filled by temporary staffing requests.
 The Divisional Director of Nursing for both Paediatrics and Medicine have confirmed there were no safety concerns regarding the lower fill rates on nights.
 This report presents CHPPD benchmarked, as this data is new to the Trust Board and to the Trust at ward level, further information needs to be obtained about all outlier areas, due to national definitions of ward areas.
-Although this gives us information about how our CHPPD is compared to other organisation, this data should be used in conjunction with the comprehensive establishment review process being developed by the Director of Nursing which would be applied and discussed during any establishement review and monthly with the senior nursing team at the Nursing and Midwifery Advisory Forum.
-Recommendation The Trust Board is requested review and note Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Objective No 5: Establish a substantive workforce that reduces our expenditure on agency staff.
+Although this gives us information about how our CHPPD is compared to or organisation, this data should be used in conjunction with the comprehens establishment review process being developed by the Director of Nursing wh would be applied and discussed during any establishement review and mon with the senior nursing team at the Nursing and Midwifery Advisory Forum. tion with the comprehensive the Director of Nursing which shement review and monthly Recommendation The Trust Board is requested review and note Does this report mitigate risk included in the BAF or Trust Risk Registers? please outline BAF Objective No 5: Establish a substantive workforce that reduces our expenditure on agency staff.
 Corporate Risk No 11: Failure to assure safe nurse staffing levels.
-Resource implications Resources are needed from all teams to focus on efficient and safe scheduling and allocation of nursing staff and the prompt action to resolve shortfalls in staffing whenever possible to mitigate the risk to patient care and safety Legal and Equality and Diversity implications None Strategic Objectives Safe, high quality care ⊠ Care at home
+Resource implications Resources are needed from all teams to focus on efficient and safe scheduling and allocation of nursing staff and the prompt action to resolve shortfalls in staffing whenever possible to mitigate the risk to patient care and safety Legal and Equality and Diversity implications None Strategic Objectives Safe, high quality care 🖂 Care at home 🗆

-vvais ali Healthcare
+Walsall Healthcare e NFS

-Partners ⊠ Value colleagues ☐ NHS Trust
+Partners  Value colleagues st

 Resources ⊠